HSCS: 1.33, 1.34, 1.35, 1.36, 1.37, 1.38, 1.39, 2.21, 4.11, 5.1

 If we have a child in our care that requires a therapeutic diet we will keep a written record of their specific needs and communicate this to all staff.

 Staff show sensitivity in providing for children’s diets and allergies.
 They do not use a child’s diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy.
+We do use colour coded plates to keep children safe but staff aim to handle this with sensitivity and consideration.

 Children’s cultural backgrounds are acknowledged and any special dietary requirements included in planning meals and snacks.